michael-donat/blog/_posts/2013-11-05-mocking-filesystem-with-php-vfs.md

 Let's assume we have built a CMS system and we want to provide a setup process to make installation easier.
 In most cases what you find in these installers is an interface/page where file permissions are checked against what is required by the application.
-What you may want to check are things like whether cache and log dirs are writable, you have read access to config files and so on.
+What you may want to check are things like whether cache and log dirs are writable, whether you have read access to config files and so on.

-Below is a very simple class that simply prints √ or X based on result - the idea is that it is the first step of the installer.
+Below is a very simple class that prints √ or X based on check result - the idea is that you run it as the first step of the installer.

 {% highlight php linenos %}<?php class Checker {